Skip to main content

 Are you hosting guests over the holidays?
 Use these safety tips for a safe and fun evening:

 • Avoid unattended cooking: It can be challenging to balance preparing a meal, being a host, and entertaining.
-Make sure there is always someone able to help in the kitchen.
+Ensure that someone is always available to assist in the kitchen.

 • Safe food handling and preparation: It can be easy to forget or overlook important food handling guidelines in the rush to prepare food.
 Do not skip food prep steps and raw meat practices.

 • Watch out for fire hazards: There are plenty of fire hazards to watch out for.
-Make sure you have a screen on your fireplace, avoid placing candles in high-traffic areas, and ensure people properly dispose of cigarettes.
+Ensure you have a screen on your fireplace, avoid placing candles in high-traffic areas, and ensure that people properly dispose of cigarettes.

 • Keep an extra eye on kids and pets: With so much going on, it is essential to know who is supervising the kids and keeping an eye on pets.
 You never know what they could get into.